molpopgen/landscape/README.md

 * Custom rules class handles the landscape details.
 The rules class design conforms to the specifications of fwdpp's "experimenta" API.
 * Custom fitness function.

+#### Lessons learned

+* Implementation was relatively straightforward.
+* It isn't super-fast.
+It seems that the parameters of constructing/balancing the rtree matter, and need to be explored.
+* There is a difference in how data are accessed in const and non-const contexts.
+The use of get<X>() is what I'm referring to here--see the code...